Energizing Co. believes that providing clean, reliable, and affordable energy is key to a better quality of life in any community.

 - A demonstrated community engagement methodology that ensures an early and thorough involvement of stakeholders in the project development process

 Energizing Co. believes that all energy is local and therefore has developed a variety of engagement models that we bring to the communities in which we develop projects.
-We work with local governments, utilities, and citizen groups to develop and deploy communication strategies and organize workshops designed to inform and engage all stakeholders – we encourage thinking and discussion about the future of the community as a whole.
+We work with local governments, utilities, and citizen groups to develop and deploy communication strategies and organize events designed to inform and engage all stakeholders – we encourage thinking and discussion about the future of the community as a whole.
 We're all in this together.

 'Microgrid as Building Block' Market Strategy